philzook58/philzook58.github.io/_posts/2020-05-10-a-smattering-of-physics-in-sympy.markdown

 The equations are of course, overcomplete.
-They are all implied by $latex \frac{d^2}{dt^2}x = a$, but even with only algebra then second two are derivable from the first two.
+They are all implied by $ \frac{d^2}{dt^2}x = a$, but even with only algebra then second two are derivable from the first two.